jzabroski/Home/Quotes/README.md

 >
 > The proper way to use a framework is as Bob describes: compartmentalise it in a module at the outer edges of the system.
 That means, writing a compiler from your internal output language L_o to F, keeping that away from everything else.
 Framework code wiring is just a interpreter!
 > [Language-oriented software engineering: (sort of) a book review of Clean Architecture](http://parametri.city/blog/2018-12-23-language-oriented-software-engineering/index.html)

+> But that's the point.
+Spreadsheets stay out of the way.
+They allow you to see the data and to touch (or at least click on) the data.
+There's freedom there.
+In order to learn these techniques, you need something vanilla, something everyone understands, but noiseless, something that will let you move fast and Light as you learn.
+That's a spreadsheet.
+> Page xviii, Data Snart: Using DTa Science to Transform Information to Insight by John W. Foreman

+>